 - The science of aging has continued to mature and can now provide a scientific basis for technologies to reverse the aging process in humans

 - Proof of concept data in animal models demonstrates that removal of senescent cells from organs improves their function and imbues them with a more youthful profile

 - Targeting p16-expressing cells for apoptotic elimination is one approach to removing senescent cells from the body

-- Our lead product is a topical ointment containing nanoparticles carrying our proprietary rapaCIDe cell elimination technology targeted to p16-expressing keratinocytes
+- Our lead product is a microneedle patch containing nanoparticles carrying our proprietary rapaCIDe cell elimination technology targeted to p16-expressing keratinocytes

 - Our Phase I clinical trial program targets in situ carcinoma of the skin (Bowen’s disease) and seborrheic keratoses, which are nearly ubiquitous in the aging population, and which express high levels of p16

-- We plan to extend our clinical portfolio to include multiple other indications to reverse aging
+- We plan to extend our gene therapy clinical portfolio to include multiple other indications to reverse aging, such as androgenic alopecia

 Reuniting the founders of Bellicum Pharmaceuticals, Inc. (NASDAQ:BLCM)

 He is also the founder and CEO of Ponce Therapeutics, Inc. (https://poncetherapeutics.com), which reunites the team that founded Bellicum Pharmaceuticals and is retooling their original cell control technology with state-of-the-art advances towards creating anti-aging products based on a scientific foundation, and DELiver Therapeutics, Inc. (https://delivertherapeutics.com), which is using novel, high throughput screening technologies to deliver therapeutics to address the most difficult problems in clinical medicine.
 Both have R&D facilities located at K2Bio in Houston (https://www.k2-biolabs.com/), a coworking research facility for biotech and pharma startups recently opened in Houston, where he is a co-founder, investor, and board member.